ooni/ooni.org/content/post/2021-internet-measurements-collaboration-transparency/index.md

 time (often in correlation with political events).

 # Providing Local Context and Insight

+While empirical network measurement data is important as it can show evidence of Internet censorship, it is often not enough for us to be able to confirm that a censorship event is in progress, nor understand the context surrounding that event.

 Every dataset has limitations but, more importantly, it is also necessary to have insight into what people are experiencing on the ground.
 This is why the